wotan-agent-auditor/wotan/README.md

 REPORT
 ```

 The next probe can be conditioned on the Target Agent's previous response.
+The adaptive loop can generate another probe when needed, but **PROBE AGAIN is not treated as a separate pipeline stage**.

 ---